BharathReddy023/chat-app/README.md

 # Real-Time Chat Application

  Welcome to the Real-Time Chat Application!
 This application allows users to engage in real-time private messaging with each other.
-It is built with scalability and efficiency in mind, utilizing technologies such as Kafka, Redis, and Node.js/GoLang.
+It is built with scalability and efficiency in mind, utilizing technologies such as Kafka, Redis, and GoLang.

 ## Introduction